Updated November 30, 2018

 Note: I recommend – at any time of the year – watching fireworks as soon as possible during your Disneyland visit.
 The show sometimes gets cancelled due to high winds, so don’t save watching fireworks for your last night there.

-Here are a few spots not to miss:
+I have listed a few spots in the parks not to miss:

 Holiday themed Beignets – Find these at the Mint Julep Bar in New Orleans Square.
 They’re Mickey Shaped and totally worth the calories.
 You’re going to walk 10 miles during a day’s visit anyway.
 Indulge!
-2016 and 2015 included Candy Cane flavored beignets.
-2014 had Gingerbread flavored.
-2017 includes Candy Cane again!
+2018 includes Candy Cane flavor.

 Jolly Holiday Bakery – The Jolly Holiday Bakery is always one of my favorite stops for dining in general, but their sweet treats during the holidays, including gingerbread men, are so delicious.
 Be sure to stop there for a bite to eat.